-If your POS system has the capability to email receipts, that’s exactly what you should be doing.
+If your POS system has the capability to send email receipts, that’s exactly what you should be doing.
 Receipts via email are easier for a customer to keep track of and they’re much better for the environment.
 “Can we email you your receipt to help save trees?” is usually enough to get the go-ahead.

 - OFFER DISCOUNT CODES

 How much is an email worth to you?
 Based on your business model and product price points, create a “Cash Back” offer valid on the customer’s next purchase.
 The cash back coupon along with trackable promo code can be emailed to the customer as a thank you for their qualifying purchase or even browsing your website.
 The key is that the offer must be valuable enough for the customer to actually claim it.
 For example, giving a customer $5 back after purchasing a $2,000 couch is probably not going to work, but $50 or $100 is a different story if your profit margin allows it.

 - OFFER EXCLUSIVITY

 Most customers, especially those “just looking” are hunting for a bargain.
 They know what they want but aren’t ready to pull the trigger.
 VIP clubs that offer “Exclusive Savings” and “Member only Sales” to enrolled customers are a time-tested model to stay top of mind and deliver regular calls-to-action to catch a customer when she is ready to purchase.
 “We run sales on this product specifically for our VIP Members” is an extremely effective strategy if a customer likes a product, but not necessarily the price.
 For example, Sephora obtains emails by offering a “Beauty Insider” membership and in return, the customer gets free birthday gifts, points for spending, and cash back at the end of the year.

 Once your value offer and sales procedures to capture customer emails are in place, it’s time to integrate your new email list into an inbound marketing strategy which utilizes email marketing, social media, content offers, and landing pages.